Diabetic Carrot Cake Recipe

 - ¼ cup plain Greek yogurt

-- 2 tablespoons stevia or erythritol
+- 2 tablespoons stevia or erythritol sweetener of choice

 - 1 teaspoon vanilla extract

-Bake: Pour the batter into the prepared cake pan.
-Bake for 25-30 minutes or until a toothpick inserted into the center comes out clean.
+Pour the batter into the prepared cake pan and smooth the top with a spatula.
+Bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
+Allow the cake to cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.

-Preparing the Frosting:
+Prepare the Cream Cheese Frosting:

 If you prefer a sweeter cake, you can adjust the sweetness by adding a little more erythritol or another suitable sweetener.